Peter Rae

-Peter Elliot Rae AO (born 24 September 1932, Launceston, Tasmania) is an Australian retired politician who represented the Liberal Party for the state of Tasmania in the Australian Senate.
+Peter Elliot Rae AO (born 24 September 1932, Launceston, Tasmania) is a retired Australian politician who represented the Liberal Party for the state of Tasmania in the Australian Senate.
 He served as a Senator from 1967 until his resignation in January 1986.
 He was subsequently elected to the division of Bass in the Tasmanian House of Assembly at the February 1986 election, serving until his defeat on 13 May 1989.

+Career

 Rae served as a Shadow Minister with portfolios that included Industry and Commerce, Finance, and Education and Science.

 Rae led a four-year investigation of the capital markets of Australia, particularly the Stock Exchanges.
-The "Rae Report" led to the establishment of what is now the Australian Securities and Investments Commission.
-He was also leader of several of the Australian delegations to European Parliament, the Council of Europe and NATO.
-Senator Rae worked to amend the Constitution Alteration (Senate Casual Vacancies) Bill 1977 to provide for direct election of replacement senators by Tasmanian-style countback, instead of the indirect party political appointment system that was eventually instituted.
+The "Rae Report" led to what became the Australian Securities and Investments Commission.
+He was a leader of several delegations to the European Parliament, the Council of Europe and NATO.

+Rae worked to amend the Constitution Alteration (Senate Casual Vacancies) Bill 1977 to provide for direct election of replacement senators by Tasmanian-style countback, instead of the indirect party political appointment system that was eventually instituted.

-Following his period as an elected member, Rae practised law at Rae & Partners law firm in Tasmania.
-In the term 1993-2004 he served as Chair of the Hydro-Electric Commission.
+Following his legislative career, Rae practised law at Rae & Partners law firm in Tasmania.
+From 1993-2004 he served as Chair of the Hydro-Electric Commission.

 In 1999 Rae was made an Officer of the Order of Australia "for service to business and commerce, to the Federal and Tasmanian Parliaments, and to the Aboriginal community of Flinders Island."

-Since November 2003, Rae was Vice President of the World Wind Energy Association and became President in October 2015.
-Rae is also Honorary Chairman of the International Renewable Energy Alliance (REN Alliance) which is the world alliance of the major world renewable energy associations (bioenergy, hydro, wind, solar and geothermal).
-He is on the Board of several of the other Alliance partners.
+In November 2003, Rae became Vice President of the World Wind Energy Association and became President in October 2015.
+Rae is Honorary Chairman of the International Renewable Energy Alliance (REN Alliance) the global alliance of renewable energy associations (bioenergy, hydro, wind, solar and geothermal).
+He is on the Board of several other Alliance partners.

+He chaired sessions of the World Energy Conference in 2004 and was a keynote speaker at the National Business Leaders Forum on Sustainable Development.